A good one can ease stress and might save you some money, too

 Pick the right pro

 Certified public accountants.
 Not all CPAs specialize in doing individual income-tax returns, so ask up front.
-To find a CPA, check with friends and neighbors or go to the American Institute of Certified Public Accountants website.
-Under "For the Public," click on "Find a CPA."
+To find a CPA, check with friends and neighbors or go to your state's CPA society (type "CPA society" and your state's name into a Web browser).

 Enrolled agents.
 Unlike CPAs, who can handle a variety of financial activities, EAs focus solely on taxes.
 They must have worked for the IRS for at least five years or passed exams on tax codes and calculations.
 Enrolled agents might work for themselves or in a CPA firm or storefront office.
 To locate one, go to the website of the National Association of Enrolled Agents.

 National tax-prep chains.
-Storefront operations like H&R Block, Jackson-Hewitt, and Liberty Tax Service can be adequate for simple, straightforward returns, and they're relatively inexpensive.
-In 2012, for instance, the average fee at an H&R Block storefront for a married couple jointly filing a Form 1040 and itemizing mortgage interest and property tax on a Schedule A, was $160 for the federal form and $44.95 for a state form.
+Storefront operations like H&R Block, Jackson Hewitt, and Liberty Tax Service can be adequate for simple, straightforward returns, and they're relatively inexpensive.
 The not-for-profit National Consumer Law Center says national chains are less likely than independent storefront tax preparers to hit you with "junk" fees, such as application and document-prep charges.
-Preparers in franchise offices of the national chains have usually passed at least a several-week course, and newcomers' work is reviewed by experienced supervisors, according to the companies.
+Preparers in franchise offices of the national chains have usually passed at least a several-week-long course, and newcomers' work is reviewed by experienced supervisors, according to the companies.